-- 9. (1) This paragraph applies to discrimination on the protected ground of race. - (2) This Ordinance does not prohibit a person from taking any action which is done pursuant to a policy adopted by the States or any Committee thereof where the implementation of that policy applies criteria based on a person's place of birth or length of residence in Guernsey for the purposes of providing access to - (a) government services (including, without limitation, loans, grants and benefits), and - (b) employment or other opportunities.
+- 9. (1) This paragraph applies to discrimination on the protected ground of race. - (2) This Ordinance does not prohibit a person from taking any action which is done pursuant to a policy adopted by the States or any Committee thereof where the implementation of that policy applies criteria based on a person's place of birth or length of residence in Guernsey for the purposes of providing access to -

-Charities.
+- (a) government services (including, without limitation, loans, grants and benefits), and - (b) employment or other opportunities.

-- 10. (1) A person does not contravene this Ordinance only by restricting the provision of benefits to persons who share a protected ground if - (a) the person acts in pursuance of a charitable instrument, and
+Charities and non profit organisations.

-- (b) the provision of benefits is either a proportionate means of achieving a legitimate aim, or for the purpose of preventing or compensating for a disadvantage linked to the protected ground. - (2) If a charitable instrument enables the provision of benefits to persons of a class defined by reference to colour, it has effect for all purposes as if it enabled the provision of such benefits - (a) to persons of the class which results if the reference to colour is ignored, or - (b) if the original class is defined by reference only to colour, to persons generally. - (3) In this section - (a) "charitable instrument" means an instrument establishing or governing a charity (including an instrument made or having effect before the commencement of this section), and - (b) "charity" means any organisation established for charitable purposes only.
+- 10. (1) A person does not contravene this Ordinance only by restricting the provision of benefits to persons who share a protected ground if - - (a) the person acts in pursuance of a governing instrument, and - (b) the provision of benefits is either a proportionate means of achieving a legitimate aim, or for the purpose of preventing or compensating for a disadvantage linked to the protected ground. - (2) If a governing instrument enables the provision of benefits to persons of a class defined by reference to colour, it has effect for all purposes as if it enabled the provision of such benefits - - (a) to persons of the class which results if the reference to colour is ignored, or - (b) if the original class is defined by reference only to colour, to persons generally. - (3) In this section -